StandardCyborg/inertial-turntable-camera/README.md

 A 3D spherical coordinate camera with rotation, panning, zooming, and pivoting (i.e. yaw and pitch).
 Designed to function on desktop and mobile.

+I encourage you to think of this as code which should be harvested, mutilated, and modified as you see fit rather than code that should be refined to emcompass every use case.
+PRs welcome though!

 ## Example

 ```javascript